Programs for Senior Communities

 Helping Dementia Patients through Bird Tales

-Bird Tales, a new National Audubon initiative, is a dynamic, unique, and low-cost therapeutic program that brings the natural outdoor world of birds to people living with dementia.
+Bird Tales, a National Audubon initiative, is a dynamic, unique, and low-cost therapeutic program that brings the natural outdoor world of birds to people living with dementia.
 With skillfully designed programming, trained volunteers, and lots of enthusiasm, Bird Tales engages people with dementia and connects them to the outdoors and birds like never before.

 Bird Tales uses multisensory stimulation and the outdoor world of birds to help people living with dementia share a meaningful experience with others while also providing local and migratory bird populations with newly improved habitats.
 Houston Audubon joined forces with Ken Elkins at Connecticut Audubon on a Toyota Green grant to expand Bird Tales from the Atlantic Flyway to the Central Flyway.
 Rocky Mountain Bird Observatory is also a partner in the expansion of the program.
 Bird Tales not only brings the sights and sounds of birds into a dementia care facility, it teaches and instructs facility managers how to improve exterior habitat for birds with native plants and feeding stations.
 This instruction spills over to employees and family members as they witness their loved one enjoy birds at feeders, native plants, and water features.